qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 Groups and smart groups
 ------------------------

-Groups are caterogies of Symbols and smart groups are dynamic groups.
+Groups are categories of Symbols and smart groups are dynamic groups.

-To create a group, right-clic on an existing group or on the main **Groups** directory in the left of the library.
-You can also select a group and clic on the |mActionSignPlus| :sup:`add item` button.
+To create a group, right-click on an existing group or on the main **Groups** directory in the left of the library.
+You can also select a group and click on the |mActionSignPlus| :sup:`add item` button.

-To add a symbol into a group, you can either right clic on a symbol then choose :menulabel:`Apply group` and then the group name added before.
-There is a second way to add several symbols into group: just select a group and clic
+To add a symbol into a group, you can either right click on a symbol then choose :menulabel:`Apply group` and then the group name added before.
+There is a second way to add several symbols into group: just select a group and click
 |mActionOnGroup| and choose **Group Symbols**.
 All symbols display a checkbox
 allow you to add the symbol into the selected groups.
-When finished, you can clic on the same button, and choose **Finish Grouping**.
+When finished, you can click on the same button, and choose **Finish Grouping**.

 Create **Smart Symbols** is similar to creating group, but instead select **Smart Groups**.
 The dialog box allow user to choose the expression to